NileshPujari01/ProductStore/README.md

 once opentelemetry is configured, it can be mapped with grafana

-Regarding angular project
-completed part
+In angular project, completed part are

 Insert update delete operations are completed for admin admin can browse product and rate them.
 Admin can see list of products in tabular format and can perform CRUD operation from there only